In this article, we go through the themes and key context for Mark Haddon’s novel set for Module B: Close Study of Literature.

-Study from home with our HSC experts to level-up your analysis of these six poems.
-Learn more about Matrix+ Online Courses now.
+Learn with our HSC experts to level-up your analysis of these six poems.

 Born in 1962, Haddon is a novelist who is best known for The Curious Incident of the Dog in the Night-Time.
 He has a scholarly background and was originally a children’s author.
 This novel was the first that he wrote for adult readers, although it is told from the point of view of a child.

 Haddon is not autistic himself, and has commented in recent interviews that he regrets having made statements about Christopher’s condition.

 He now claims that he would prefer it if readers made up their minds about his protagonist without being biased by terms like ‘autism’ and ‘Asperger’s Syndrome’.

 Now that we’ve covered the plot of the novel, we can identify some of the themes which Haddon is exploring.